Mightynasty/bts-rtda-lab-9/README.md

 - Should created an index on elasticsearch wich contain a view: "Average year writing first line (Age1stCode) of code grouped by sex (Gender) and sorted by avergae descendant"
 - Should create an index on elasticsearch wich contain a view: "Average professional coding Experience (YearsCodePro) by developer type (DevType) sorted by average".
 - Should created an index on elasticsearch wich contain a view: "Percentage of developers that are Students (Student) sorted by percentage"
-- Should created an index on elasticsearch wich contain a view: "Percentage of developers by race and ethnicity (Ethniticity) sorted by percentage (not include NA values on Ethnicity column)"
+- Should created an index on elasticsearch wich contain a view: "Percentage of developers by race and ethnicity (Ethniticity) sorted by percentage"
 - Should created an index on elasticsearch wich contain a view: "Percentage of use of social media (SocialMedia) types amon developers sorted by percentage".

 # Assignment